 Although you can submit an objection at any time before we make a decision on the application, we recommend that you submit one during the advertising period.

-You can submit an object on our Planning forms and checklists page.
+You can submit an objection on our Planning forms and checklists page.

 When you submit an objection, you need to include:

 - your name, address, email address and telephone number

 - a clear statement that explains why you are objecting to the application, with some suggestions for improvement

 - the permit application number and site address if you are objecting by mail or in person